lizcconrad/python-package-boilerplate/README.md

 [^4]: https://hynek.me/articles/testing-packaging/

-[python_package_boilerplate/]() is the top level directory for the code of your project.
+`python_package_boilerplate/` is the top level directory for the code of your project.

+[src/](https://github.com/lizcconrad/python-package-boilerplate/tree/master/src) is a subdirectory of `python_package_boilerplate/`

-[src/]() is a subdirectory of `python_package_boilerplate/` which contains the actual code for your package
+[mypackage/](https://github.com/lizcconrad/python-package-boilerplate/tree/master/src/mypackage) is a subdirectory of `src/` and contains the actual code for your package.

-[\_\_init\_\_.py]() essentially let's python know that this directory indeed is a package, it's left empty for this boilerplate project.
+[\_\_init\_\_.py](https://github.com/lizcconrad/python-package-boilerplate/blob/master/src/mypackage/__init__.py) essentially let's python know that this directory indeed is a package, it's left empty for this boilerplate project.

-[module.py]() is your main module, assuming your package would be put into one module.
+[module.py](https://github.com/lizcconrad/python-package-boilerplate/blob/master/src/mypackage/module.py) is your main module, assuming your package would be put into one module.
 Be sure to rename this to something better for your own project!

 ## `docs/` files
 This directory contains some starter Sphinx documentation files.

-[`build/`]() is the directory for the built files of your Sphinx documentation, you shouldn't touch anything here.
+`build/` is the directory for the built files of your Sphinx documentation, you shouldn't touch anything here.
 It isn't present in this repository, but it will appear when you build the documentation.

-[`source/`]() is the directory with the files you'll actually work with.
+[source/](https://github.com/lizcconrad/python-package-boilerplate/tree/master/docs/source) is the directory with the files you'll actually work with.
 As it is now, `conf.py` is set up appropriately to generate the Sphinx documentation with AutoAPI so that it pulls docstrings from your python code in 'src/'.
 Do whatever you need to do with this documentation!

 A readthedocs tutorial can be found [here](https://sphinx-tutorial.readthedocs.io/step-1/).